appliedAI-Initiative/pymetrius/README.md

 ## WORK IN PROGRESS

 This repository contains a cookiecutter template that can be used for library development.
-Build, install and tests of the library are run by docs, the documentation is built with sphinx (but also through tox).
+Build, install and tests of the library are run by tox, the documentation is built with sphinx (but also through tox).

 In the documentation links to source code will be created, therefore you will be prompted to give the project url.
 It will typically be of the form `https://<host>/<postfix>`